LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 - Leaves and water??

-## TODO:
+## TODO 1 (aka things I might actually do)

 - C++ stuff
-	- When to return/take a reference?
-	- Better usage of pointers
-		- Avoid creating object and then reassinging it
-		- Can create some objects as `Type* var = new Type(args)`
-	- Pointers vs references vs reference_wrapper
-        - Preference order: reference, reference_wrapper, pointer
-    - [ ] Constructor initalization list
+    - Constructor initalization list
-	- Improve iterating
+	- Improve iterating?
 		- Enhanced for loops?
-		- RN: Loop through chunkOrder multiple times
 	- Add `f` to floats
-- Block has array[6] of Colors (indexed by Dir) instead of getColorFn()/getColor()
+- Block has array[6] of Vector2 texcoords (indexed by Dir) instead of getTexcoordsFn()/getTexcoords()
-- Everything
 - World gen
 	- Basic biomes
 		- 2 noise maps
 			- Temperature
 			- Humidity
 		- Plains
 			- Flat
 			- Lower tree chance
 			- 40-75 temp
 			- 25-75 humidity
 			- Blocks:
 				- Top 1: Grass
 				- RAND(3, 5): Dirt
 				- Rest - Stone
 		- Forests
 			- Flat-ish
 			- Height tree change
 			- 40-75 temp
 			- 50-75 humidity
 			- Blocks:
 				- Top 1: Grass
 				- RAND(3, 5): Dirt
 				- Rest - Stone
 		- Deserts
 			- Flat
 			- Low tree chance
 				- Cactus??
 			- 75-100 temp
 			- 0-25 humidity
 			- Blocks:
 				- RAND(2, 4): Sand
 				- Rest - Stone
 		- Mountains
 			- High
 			- Low tree chance
 			- Most/all temp
 			- Most/all humidity
 			- Snow on top
 		- Beach
 			- Near WATER_LEVEL
 			- No trees
 		- Ocean
-				-
 		- Rivers
 			- Near WATER_LEVEL
-				-
 	- Trilinear interpolation??
 	- Lower resolution Z noise?
 - Performance
-		- Chunk loading
-			- Lots of calls to perlin noise calc
-- Everything 2
+	- Profile??
+		- `gprof build/mainWithProfile  > gprofOutput.txt`

+## TODO 2 (aka everything I don't actually want to do)

 - When under water, show the "top" of the water
 - Glass blocks
 	- Sort blocks within a chunk?
 		- Or does it work already?
 	- New mesh?
 - Directional blocks
 	- Wooden logs
 - Working player
 	- Collision physics
 	- Player::IsSubmerged()
 - Inventory
 	- Hotbar
 	- Break blocks -> add to inventory
 		- Or maybe "float" above ground like in the actual game
 	- Place blocks -> remove from inventory
 - Day/night cycle
 	- Sun/moon
 	- Skybox
 	- Lighting
 - Infinite world
 	- Hold only some chunks in memory
 		- Live read/write to file
 - World gen
 	- More biomes
 	- 3d perlin noise
 		- "Instead of sampling the Perlin noise in two dimensions try sampling it in three and placing a cube wherever it’s greater than some threshold.
 It’s not as simple as a basic mesh but it lets you create complex features like caves and overhangs."
 	- Made from 5 diiferent noise setups
 		- +spline interpolation (or something like that)
 	- Caves
 - Fog
 	- For far away chunks
 - Flowing water
 - Falling sand blocks
 - "Ticks"
 	- Dirt -> grass
 	- Etc
 - Preformance
 	- Unload models from GPU when not in view
 	- Store chunk block data as a list of indexes to a vector of blocks
 		- Avoids repeating/duplicating block info